CNMABC/Project-1/README.md

 ![](images/game-greta-1.png.png)

-This image shows the recycling that Greta has shot towards the oil giants .
-This image demonstrates the oil being shot down from the giants.

 <h2>Wins</h2>
 Creating the 3 functions of starting, restarting and end of game had many components within them .
 It was key to ensure all elements moved in sync but through making sure my code was clean and my variable names were clear I was able to overcome this issue with ease.